jnweiger/led-name-badge-ls32/README.md

                         Force using the given write method.
 Use one of 'auto', 'list' or whatever list is printing.
   -D DEVICE_ID, --device-id DEVICE_ID
                         Force using the given device id, if ambiguous.
-Usue one of 'auto', 'list' or whatever list is printing.
+Use one of 'auto', 'list' or whatever list is printing.
   -s SPEED, --speed SPEED
                         Scroll speed (Range 1..8).
 Up to 8 comma-separated